UBC-MOAD/docs/ariane.rst

 | :kbd:`ntfic`                           | Number of :kbd:`tunit` in each model file |
 +----------------------------------------+-------------------------------------------+

-The parameters of your model run are specified in :kbd:`OPAPARAM` +----------------------------------------+---------------------------------------------+
+The parameters of your model run are specified in :kbd:`OPAPARAM`:

++----------------------------------------+---------------------------------------------+
 |    Parameter                           |              Description                    |
 +========================================+=============================================+